KiboOst/jeedom_docs/other/Rhasspy/SnowboyCustomMaker/index.md

 [← Main page](../index.md)

-Snowboy-CustomMaker is a set of python scripts to help recording custom wakeword samples and generate pmdl file.
+Snowboy-CustomMaker is a set of python scripts and tips to help recording custom wakeword samples and generate pmdl file.

 ## Installation